erodola/FundCG-s1-2018/README.md

 ### News

-- **17/01/2019:** The exam dates are from 28 Jan to 20 Feb 2019.
-You are supposed to **register on Infostud within 27 Jan**.
-Then contact me directly to fix the exact date and place.
+- **23/06/2019:** The final exam dates are **from 15 Jul to 19 Jul 2019**.
+Please contact me directly to fix the exact date and time, and remember to register on Infostud.

 ### Logistics